Heading into the ‘Persephone’ Period

 We’re heading into the “Persephone Period,” or the time of year when we have fewer than 10 hours of daylight per day.
 During this period, plant growth almost comes to a complete halt.

-So, for all of you, we wanted to share some tips on how to maintain plan growth during this time.
+We wanted to share some tips with you that we follow on how to maintain plant growth during this time.

 The reasons for sowing in the fall are to harvest in late fall, winter or in the early spring from plants that “overwinter.”